Buttacavoli01/Pixel_art/README.md

 ## Pixel art

-This project was created using mostly html and jQuery to create a canvas using <table> so users can channel their inner _picasso_ and create some art!
+This project was created using html and jQuery to create a mock canvas using <table> so users can channel their inner _picasso_ and create some art!

+# Dependancies

 There are no dependances needed to run this project

+# Getting Started

 to run this project:
 -click the link below